Hormone Diet Type 4: What To Eat And Avoid

 shunketo

-The diet may help you lose weight and feel healthier.
-It focuses on hormone fluctuations that may negatively affect a person’s weight and other factors that can contribute to weight gain and other chronic diseases.
+The Hormone Diet, created by naturopathic doctor Natasha Turner, is a 6-week, three-step process designed to promote hormonal balance and an overall healthier body through diet, exercise, nutritional supplements, and detoxification.
+The diet focuses on hormone fluctuations that may negatively affect a person's weight and other factors that can contribute to weight gain and other chronic diseases.

 Frequently asked questions